strapi/strapi/docs/3.0.0-beta.x/guides/secure-your-app.md

 :::

 ::: tab npm
-`npm install qreen`
+`npm install sqreen`
 :::

 ::::

 ## Start your application programmaticaly

-We will have to plug the Sqreen node_module in the file we use to start Strapi.
+We will have to require the Sqreen node_module in the file we use to start Strapi.

 To do so you will have to create a `server.js` file to be able to start our application by running `node server.js`.